feakuru/annotations-example/README.md

 The project is set up following a [manual](https://medium.com/@feakuru/dockerizing-django-7246ccda9fb3) on Dockerizing Django projects written by me.
 The docker-compose setup features three containers: the app itself, the Postgres DB which is not exposed to the outer world and a nginx proxy.
 Static files and Postgres data are kept on volumes which are preserved between restarts.

-When launched with `docker-compose up`, the project will be available on port 1337.
+When launched with `docker-compose up`, the project will set itself up and be available on port 1337.

+I have included a prefill script that runs as part of `docker-compose up` and generates two example images hust to demonstrate how I would handle prefilling some test data into the database if needed.

 ## Implementation

 The code is briefly documented via docstrings.
 This section describes only the endpoint structure of the implementation.
 All of the described endpoints make use of the `format` query parameter which distinguishes between two formats of annotation representation:

 - internal, like this:
 ```json
   {